frederikolsen88/ScanMate/README.md

 ScanMate attempts to circumvent these problems by allowing the user to drag and drop a single PDF document into the application.
 Using the iTextSharp library, the PDF is then either split up into a series of single-page documents, or a copy with reversed page order is written.
 The user may also opt to delete the source file.

-I am releasing this under the GNU GPL license, as I can easily imagine that other office environments with entry-level network scanners could use something like this to make the daily work a bit more manageable.
+I am releasing this first skeletal version of ScanMate under the GNU GPL license, as I can easily imagine that other office environments with entry-level network scanners could use something like this to make the daily work a bit more manageable.